idubovis/record-parser/README.md

 Assumptions:
 - The delimiters (commas, pipes and spaces) do not appear anywhere in the data values themselves;
 - FavoriteColor value does not require validation;
-- Persistent datastore is not required for the web Service.
+- Persistent datastore is not required for the web service.